05 - Infrastructure as Code (Dedicated)¶

 --settings "APPLICATIONINSIGHTS_CONNECTION_STRING=$APPINSIGHTS_CONNECTION_STRING"

-If you add optional VNet integration in this template, document subnet delegation to Microsoft.Web/serverFarms and deploy with S1 or higher.
+If you add optional VNet integration in this template, document subnet delegation to Microsoft.Web/serverFarms and use S1 or higher when you want to match this guide exactly.

 B-7: Upgrade to Standard (if needed)¶